EU Deforestation-free Products Regulation: the impact on businesses

 • Implement an EU funding strategy: Working with our partner Hezelburcht, we secure optimal grant support to achieve strategic, financial and innovative goals.

-• Shape the future EU agenda: It is vital for organisations to be well-informed about policy developments in Brussels.
+• Shape the future EU agenda: Organisations need to be well-informed about policy developments in Brussels.
 Equipping yourself with the tools to strategically position your organisation in the evolving political landscape is key.

 • Develop a public affairs strategy to have a say in the Commission’s programme: Publyon provides expert advice and guidance to help you understand legislation and its potential impact.
 Together we can tailor strategies to your organisation, influence the legislative process and build relationships with key decision-makers.
 Keeping abreast of EU sustainability developments ensures that you are well placed to take advantage of the opportunities presented by the ongoing green transition.